MceStartStopIO

 Used as output

-This tells the system is ready for processing motion commands.
+This tells the servos are enabled.
+The system is ready for processing motion commands.

 This output can be used as condition by lower level state machines which issue motion commands (e.g. PosTable).